-Mongers Lake Project
+Mongers Lake Project:

 The Mongers Lake Project covers a portion of the Yalgoo-Singleton Greenstone Belt in the Murchison Province of Western Australia, located between Capricorn Metals' Mt Gibson Gold Project and Silver Lakes' Rothsay Gold Projects.
 The Mongers Lake Project has been subject to limited historical exploration despite the regional prospectivity.
+The Company has identified three prospect areas (Rothsay South, Red Well and Clay Pan) through its work to date at Mongers Lake.